Yelp/nrtsearch/docs/queries/span_multi_term_query_wrapper.rst

         int32 maxDeterminizedStates = 3;
     }

-    // Message for a SpanMultiTermQueryWrapper
+    // Message for a SpanMultiTermQuery
-    message SpanMultiTermQueryWrapper {
+    message SpanMultiTermQuery{
       // The query to be wrapped
       oneof wrappedQuery {
           WildcardQuery wildcardQuery = 1;